Setting up Login for Windows Server/Samba Active Directory on FreeBSD

 template homedir = /home/%U

-Like always, the all-caps fields should be self-explanatory.
+Like always, the all-caps fields with underscores should be self-explanatory.

 If you don’t have a /home or /usr/home directory, make one now as root: